-To filter data on your page, you can use the search bar functionality, or you can add an XPath constraint to your data grid.
+To filter data on your page, use the search bar functionality, or you can add an XPath constraint to your data grid.
 The search bar contains search fields that allow the end-user to quickly find the information he or she needs.
 XPath is a hard-coded constraint on your data grid that filters the data.

 This how-to will start with preparing a data structure and some example data.
 After this setup, you will filter your data with a search bar.
 Then you will filter your data using different XPath constraints.